-“Access to student loans could attract some new students for whom upfront payment was a disincentive to study, leading to an estimated 60,000 additional EFTSL ,” the Turnbull government’s policy statement reads.
+“Access to student loans could attract some new students for whom upfront payment was a disincentive to study, leading to an estimated 60,000 additional EFTSL [equivalent full-time students],” the Turnbull government’s policy statement reads.

 But Ms Boyce says her family, and many others, would prefer to pay a smaller fee upfront than be shackled with a large student debt.